 A 12-year-old girl writes a math equation on the whiteboard in Clay County, Kentucky.
-Carla is enrolled in sponsorship and is proactive in afterschool and in-school literacy.
+Carla is enrolled in sponsorship and participates in afterschool and in-school literacy programs.

 Child Literacy Programs in the U.S.

 Did you know that only about 1 in 3 American fourth-graders are proficient in reading?
 By fourth grade, if children can't read at grade level, they're unlikely to ever catch up.